ASIA'S FLOOD EVENT

 The 2nd edition of InterFLOOD Asia, 27-28 March, is a timely event, focusing on these challenges, offering you the opportunity to anticipate, mitigate and manage flooding impact via a two day conference, free hands-on workshops and an international exhibition of flood management companies.

 Asia and the Pacific is the most disaster prone region in the world.
-A person living in the region is almost twice as likely to be affected by a disaster as a person living in Africa, and 30 times more likely than a person living in North America or Europe.
+A person living in the region is almost twice as likely to be affected by a disaster as a person living in Africa, and 30 times more likely than in North America or Europe.

 In 2013 alone, natural disasters affected more than 57 million people and caused US $128 billion in damages. (source: UN ESCAP)